Today's Articles

 The Old Plantation

-First reported in Jamaica in 1687 and in Martinique in 1698, until the 19th century, the banjo was identified exclusively with Black people.
+The banjo was first reported in Jamaica in 1687, and in Martinique in 1698, and until the 19th century, it was identified exclusively with Black people.
 Banjos rang in Barbados, Antigua, St. Kitts, St. Croix, Suriname, and Haiti in the 1700s and early 1800s.
 First reported in North America in Manhattan in 1736, by the early 1800s, Blacks played banjos from New England to Louisiana.

 By the 1840s, five-string banjos with four long strings and one short string, the highest in pitch but set next to the lowest-pitched long string, had developed.
 Wood frame rims to stretch the skin replaced the gourds.
 A commercial banjo industry appeared, linking entertainers, sellers of banjo music, and manufacturers.
-By the late 19th century, metal covered or replaced the wooden frame rims entirely, frets were added, metal strings replaced gut, and various mechanisms were added to banjos to produce a loud, clear, treble sound.
+By the late 19th century, metal had covered or replaced the wooden frame rims entirely, frets had been added, metal strings had been replaced gut, and various mechanisms had been added to banjos to produce a loud, clear, treble sound.
 Black banjoists adopted these innovations to make even more powerful music.
 Black dances powered by banjo persisted into the twentieth century.
 Though Black banjoists, white show business banjoists, parlor banjoists, and white Southern folk banjoists exchanged tunes and techniques, the drive of Black banjoists to play for African American dancers preserved Black banjo’s distinctive West African musical approaches.

-After the American Civil War, Black minstrel companies offered real African American music, not pale imitations, eclipsing the white minstrels’ popularity by 1900.
-African American banjo syncopation helped inspire ragtime, a combination of folk, popular, and art music born in the Black Midwest that became internationally popular in the 1890s and 1900s.
+After the American Civil War, black minstrel companies offered real Black music, not pale imitations, eclipsing the white minstrels’ popularity by 1900.
+Black banjo syncopation helped inspire ragtime, a combination of folk, popular, and art music born in the Black Midwest that became internationally popular in the 1890s and 1900s.
 Scott Joplin, the ragtime composer, dedicated compositions to Black banjoists.
 More ragtime banjo records than piano records appeared in the early 1900s.
 As banjo playing became a vital part of the turn of the century popular music, Black Banjoists like Horace Weston, the Bohee Brothers, Hosea Eason, and James Bland became international stars.
 Black banjo playing probably reached its height before World War I. Black banjoists swung old-time dances and starred in shows from London to Broadway.

 Middle-class African Americans formed banjo, mandolin, and guitar clubs.
 The most prominent, Washington’s Aeolians, played for thousands while Black newspapers across the country covered their concerts as society news.
 Black bandleader James Reese Europe, New York’s foremost bandleader who bridged ragtime and jazz, led a band that featured six banjoists among only ten musicians and formed concert orchestras with scores of banjos.
 New banjos without drone strings and played with flat picks arose in the 20th Century: tenor banjos, tuned like violas, six-string guitar banjos, mandolin banjos, and plectrum banjos, modeled on the five-string banjo without the fifth string.
 The jazz banjoists that played them included musicians like Elmer Snowden, Zach White, Johnny St. Cyr, Noble Sissle, and Freddie Green, who became major jazz guitarists, band leaders, and composers.

 Across the 20th century, the banjo declined.
-White and Black musicians abandoned the banjo as the old-time dances died out.
+White and Black musicians abandoned it as old-time dances died out.
 Though Memphis five-string banjoist Gus Cannon made thirty-three blues and rag records from 1927 to 1930, pianos and steel-stringed guitars dominated the blues.
-In jazz the new large archtop and, later, electric guitars replaced banjos.
+In jazz, the new large archtop and electric guitars replaced banjos.
 Even in country music, the banjo became chiefly a prop for hayseed comedians until Earl Scruggs changed everything in 1945.

 Yet, African American traditional banjoists survived even if their music was no longer popular.
 Folklorists and banjo enthusiasts found and documented surviving Black banjoists like Dink Roberts, Nate and Odell Thompson, Rufus Kasey, Elizabeth Cotton, Lewis Hairston, and Etta Baker.
 Scholars like Dena Epstein and Cece Conway reaffirmed the African ancestry, Caribbean origins, and Black American history of the banjo.
 Starting with 1960s folk-blues performers Taj Mahal and Otis Taylor, Rhiannon Giddens into the 21st century, a new generation revived Black banjo playing.